vize/visor/README.md

     use \Visor\Visor;

-    // Create a new Visor manager
+    // Attach Visor to a running supervisord server
     $visor = new Visor( '127.0.0.1:9900/RPC2' );

     // Create a new process group and run 1 instance